 Make it a habit to go through and update your portfolio.
 The general rule of thumb is to only include designs that you completed within the last three years.
 When you include designs that were done outside of this timeframe, chances are the design trends that you incorporated will be outdated, and the portfolio reviewer will have a negative impression of your work.

 7. Quality over quantity.

 It’s important to include just the right amount of design projects so you can show who you are as a designer without boring the reviewer.
 Try to include a minimum of 10 pieces and a maximum of 20 pieces to effectively tell your story as a designer.

 A portfolio does not need to only include work that you’ve done for paying clients.
-If some of your best work has been created when you were designing for fun, include those pieces as well.
+If some of your best work has been personal projects that were designed for fun, include those pieces as well.
 Not all designers have had the opportunity to fill their portfolio with interesting projects that they’ve been hired to do, so create these opportunities for yourself by designing on your own time.